-To date, significant energy savings have been achieved in the water cycle, attesting to the great attention paid by the Group to the sector; in several cases it is a question of optimising purification plants, which have been the focus of huge investments in recent years.
+To date, significant energy savings have been achieved in the water cycle, attesting to the great attention paid by the Group to the sector; in several cases it involves optimization on purification plants, which have been the focus of huge investments in recent years.
 In district heating, the focus is on maximising heat recovery on existing cogenerators, including with innovative solutions, such as the installation of heat pumps.
 In several cases, the interventions of Herambiente and its subsidiaries concern waste-to-energy plants, which constitute a fundamental part of the Group's plant equipment, and consist of solutions and initiatives to maximise heat recovery and increase energy production.
 Marche Multiservizi also focuses on public lighting, replacing numerous light points and traffic lights with lamps and technologies with lower energy consumption and greater efficiency.
 Inrete Distribuzione's savings are mainly concentrated in the natural gas distribution, and are due both to technological interventions (turboexpanders and innovative control devices) and to behavioural measures.
-Finally, as regards the efficiency of the corporate offices, over the last few years various interventions have been implemented to replace the lighting fixtures of external areas as well as to replace refrigerating units and carry out maintenance on heat exchangers.
+Finally, as regards the efficiency of the corporate offices, various interventions have been implemented over the last few years to replace the lighting fixtures of external areas as well as to replace refrigerating units and carry out maintenance on heat exchangers.

-Sustainable strategy and shared value Pursuing carbon neutrality Regenerating resources and closing the circle Enabling resilience and innovating Governance and creating value Customers People Suppliers
+Sustainable strategy and shared value Pursuing carbon neutrality Regenerating resources and closing Enabling resilience and innovating the circle Governance and creating value Customers People Suppliers